shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/amazon.rst

 Deploy the Configuration
 ------------------------

 #.
-Deploy the configuration from the ``Summary`` screen.
+Deploy the configuration from the :guilabel:`Summary` screen.
 #.
-To retrieve the metadata for this configuration, navigate to ``Access -> Federation -> Saml Identity Provider -> Local Idp Services``.
+To retrieve the metadata for this configuration, navigate to :menuselection:`Access -> Federation -> Saml Identity Provider -> Local Idp Services`.
 #.
-Select the SAML SSO object created for for Amazon Web Services, and click ``Export Metadata``.
+Select the SAML SSO object created for for Amazon Web Services, and click :guilabel:`Export Metadata`.
 #.
 Use the exported IdP SAML Metadata to configure the IdP Provider configuration in the Amazon Web Services service.

 Test the Configuration
 ----------------------

 #.
-To test the configuration, click on the link ``Click to test configuration`` link on the Summary page.
+To test the configuration, click on the link :guilabel:`Click to test configuration` on the Summary page.
 #.
 A succesful logon should display a Webtop that includes the IdP Initiated Applications.